ziotom78/raytracing_course/language-comparison.md

 # Julia

-Julia is one of the most modern languages presented in this document: the first version of the language appeared in 2012.
+Julia is a modern language for scientific computing.
 It is heavily inspired by the Scheme language, a LISP dialect that introduced several interesting programming paradigms like hygienic macros and functional patterns.